Aleph-Alpha/pharia-kernel-sdk-py/docs/source/quick_start.md

 The `testing` module provides two implementations of CSI for testing:

 - The [DevCsi](references.rst#pharia_skill.testing.DevCsi) can be used for testing Skill code locally against a running Pharia Kernel.
 See the docstring for how to set it up.
 It also supports exporting traces to Pharia Studio.
-- The [StubCsi](references.rst#pharia_skill.testing.DevCsi) can be used as a base class for mock implementation.
+- The [StubCsi](references.rst#pharia_skill.testing.StubCsi) can be used as a base class for mock implementation.

+See [core concepts](core_concepts.md#testing) for more information on differences between running Skills in the Kernel and locally.
 To test against the `DevCsi`, we require two more environment variables:

 ```sh